-Madison House is a large and spacious two-story bungalow that is situated in a quiet cul-de-sac in Cliffsend.
-There are three children and young people's bedrooms in the home, and upon arrival to the home children are given a welcome pack and the option to personalise and decorate their bedrooms.
+Mulberry Court is a large and spacious detached house that is situated in a quiet cul-de-sac in the village of Cliffsend near Ramsgate in Kent.
+Upon arrival to the home children are given the option to personalise and decorate their bedrooms.